privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 The required inputs from the browser to the steps in {#services-to-browser}:

-1. The encrypted repsonse byte string.
+1. The encrypted response byte string.
 2. The HPKE context created in {{hpke-context}}.

 The resulting output for the browser is: